A Day in the Life of a First Contact Physiotherapist

 Every day as an FCP can be different, but here’s a general look at my working day.

-The working day begins with the urgent phone calls and ones that require contact with a translation service, since they tend to take more time.
-We offer 10 to 20 minute phone consultations based on the case and special requirements (interpreter).
+The working day begins with the urgent phone calls and ones that require contact with a translation service since they tend to take more time.
+We offer 10 to 20-minute phone consultations based on the case and special requirements (interpreter).
 During the calls, I ask patients targeted questions at first to exclude any red flag symptoms and then let them describe their symptoms.
 I then develop a working diagnosis of the patient’s MSK problem.
 Based on that I develop a management plan.
-They may require self management advice about their diagnosis and one follow up from me to review symptoms.
-I might refer for physio treatment, refer onto secondary care (hospital based services) or further investigation (including x-ray, blood tests and MRI).
-I am trying to guide patients with home management advice, carefully planned exercise programs and general advice based on lifestyle, job and daily activities, and hope to manage and help resolve their MSK issues through my management if able.
+They may require self-management advice about their diagnosis and one follow-up from me to review symptoms.
+I might refer for physio treatment, refer to secondary care (hospital-based services), or further investigation (including x-ray, blood tests, and MRI).
+I am trying to guide patients with home management advice, carefully planned exercise programs, and general advice based on lifestyle, job, and daily activities, and hope to manage and help resolve their MSK issues through my management if able.

-Lunch break, and because of the fast paced morning I usually grab a snack and catch up with different tasks that came up in earlier.
+Lunch break, and because of the fast-paced morning I usually grab a snack and catch up with different tasks that came up earlier.
 It’s also the time when I might catch up with any of the GP’s if I need advice or a second opinion on a patient.
 Usually, around this time I will get my second and final cup of coffee for the day!

-Being an FCP is a great, it’s very dynamic and the role is becoming an integral part of GP based primary care service provision.
+Being an FCP is great, it’s very dynamic and the role is becoming an integral part of GP-based primary care service provision.
 My role comes with lots of professional development opportunities and one that I find rewarding and very much enjoy!